configcat/docs/website/docs/sdk-reference/dart.md

 * all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).

 **Number-based comparators** (=, &lt;, &gt;=, etc.)
-* accept `Double` values and all other numeric values which can safely be converted to `Double`,
+* accept `double` values and all other numeric values which can safely be converted to `double`,
-* accept `String` values containing a properly formatted, valid `Double` value,
+* accept `String` values containing a properly formatted, valid `double` value,
 * all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).

 **Date time-based comparators** (BEFORE / AFTER)
 * accept `DateTime` values, which are automatically converted to a second-based Unix timestamp,
-* accept `Double` values representing a second-based Unix timestamp and all other numeric values which can safely be converted to `Double`,
+* accept `double` values representing a second-based Unix timestamp and all other numeric values which can safely be converted to `Double`,
-* accept `String` values containing a properly formatted, valid `Double` value,
+* accept `String` values containing a properly formatted, valid `double` value,
 * all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).

 **String array-based comparators** (ARRAY CONTAINS ANY OF / ARRAY NOT CONTAINS ANY OF)